Fatal crash shuts down turnpike in Somerset County

-SOMERSET, Pa. – At least one person died when a car slammed into the rear of a tractor trailer Saturday afternoon on the Pennsylvania Turnpike in Somerset County.
+SOMERSET, Pa. – One person died when a car slammed into the rear of a tractor-trailer Saturday afternoon on the Pennsylvania Turnpike in Somerset County.

-Eastbound lanes were detoured from New Stanton to Breezewood for several hours.
+Eastbound lanes were detoured between New Stanton and Breezewood for several hours.

 Commented